435-590-9498

 Optimal Targets:

 Analogy: Zaphod is the Dark Ranger's "travel scope."
-Most of the DRTT scopes travel, but only Zaphod has spent time in the bilge of whitewater rafts, and the baggage compartment of airplanes.
+Most of the DRTT scopes travel, but only Zaphod has spent time in the bilge of whitewater rafts and the baggage compartment of airplanes.
 His double-headedness is not just bizarre, it's also highly functional.
-When working a big crowd he can handle two lines of stargazers simultaneously, offering similar but not identical views.
+When working a big crowd, he can handle two lines of stargazers simultaneously, offering similar but not identical views.
 We often configure him for simultaneous high power and low power views of the same object, which not surprisingly causes people to get in line twice.
-So much like his eponym, Zaphod is not nearly as practical or efficient as one my hope, but always entertaining!
+So, much like his eponym, Zaphod is not nearly as practical or efficient as one may hope, but is always entertaining!

 Picture